ljw1004/csharpspec/csharp/expressions.md

     ;
 ```

-The argument of a delegate creation expression must be a method group, an anonymous function or a value of either the compile time type `dynamic` or a *delegate-type*.
+The argument of a delegate creation expression must be a method group, an anonymous function or a value of either the compile time type `dynamic` or a *delegate_type*.
 If the argument is a method group, it identifies the method and, for an instance method, the object for which to create a delegate.
 If the argument is an anonymous function it directly defines the parameters and method body of the delegate target.
 If the argument is a value it identifies a delegate instance of which to create a copy.

-If the *expression* has the compile-time type `dynamic`, the *delegate-creation-expression* is dynamically bound (§7.2.2), and the rules below are applied at run-time using the run-time type of the *expression*.
+If the *expression* has the compile-time type `dynamic`, the *delegate_creation_expression* is dynamically bound (§7.2.2), and the rules below are applied at run-time using the run-time type of the *expression*.
 Otherwise the rules are applied at compile-time.

-The binding-time processing of a *delegate-creation-expression* of the form `new``D(E)`, where `D` is a *delegate-type* and `E` is an *expression*, consists of the following steps:
+The binding-time processing of a *delegate_creation_expression* of the form `new D(E)`, where `D` is a *delegate_type* and `E` is an *expression*, consists of the following steps:

 *  If `E` is a method group, the delegate creation expression is processed in the same way as a method group conversion (§6.6) from `E` to `D`.
 *  If `E` is an anonymous function, the delegate creation expression is processed in the same way as an anonymous function conversion (§6.5) from `E` to `D`.
 *  If `E` is a value, `E` must be compatible (§15.1) with `D`, and the result is a reference to a newly created delegate of type `D` that refers to the same invocation list as `E`.
 If `E` is not compatible with `D`, a compile-time error occurs.

-The run-time processing of a *delegate-creation-expression* of the form `new``D(E)`, where `D` is a *delegate-type* and `E` is an *expression*, consists of the following steps:
+The run-time processing of a *delegate_creation_expression* of the form `new D(E)`, where `D` is a *delegate_type* and `E` is an *expression*, consists of the following steps:

 *   If `E` is a method group, the delegate creation expression is evaluated as a method group conversion (§6.6) from `E` to `D`.
 *   If `E` is an anonymous function, the delegate creation is evaluated as an anonymous function conversion from `E` to `D` (§6.5).
-*   If `E` is a value of a *delegate-type*:
+*   If `E` is a value of a *delegate_type*:
     * `E` is evaluated.
 If this evaluation causes an exception, no further steps are executed.
     * If the value of `E` is `null`, a `System.NullReferenceException` is thrown and no further steps are executed.
     * A new instance of the delegate type `D` is allocated.
 If there is not enough memory available to allocate the new instance, a `System.OutOfMemoryException` is thrown and no further steps are executed.